hmslima/sambahsacompletegrammar/sambahsa-en.md

 qualifies adjectives and verbs, like in “very fast”, where the adverb “very” qualifies the adjective “fast”.
 Are we understood?

-The construction of adjectives is similar to english, basically you have to put the adjective just before the noun.
+The construction of adjectives is similar to English, basically you have to put the adjective just before the noun.
 Let's know some adjectives and nouns that we'll use in our examples:

 **Veut {vöt} –** old